oceansach/expirypulse-tools/README.md

 # expirypulse-tools

-PowerShell and Python scripts to export credentials and secrets from cloud platforms into ExpiryPulse — no manual entry required.
+PowerShell and Python scripts to export credentials and secrets from cloud platforms into ExpiryPulse, with no manual entry required.

 ---

-> **Full visibility into your Entra ID credential expiry — in minutes.**
+> **Full visibility into your Entra ID credential expiry, in minutes.**
 > Run the script, upload the CSV, and ExpiryPulse handles the rest.
-> [Get started free at expirypulse.dev](https://expirypulse.dev) — no credit card required.
+> [Get started free at expirypulse.dev](https://expirypulse.dev).
+No credit card required.

 ## Why This Exists

 Manually entering credentials into any tracking tool is slow, error-prone, and the kind of task that never actually gets done.
-These scripts do the work for you — connect to your platform, pull every credential and its expiry date, and export a CSV that imports directly into ExpiryPulse with no reformatting required.
+These scripts do the work for you: connect to your platform, pull every credential and its expiry date, and export a CSV that imports directly into ExpiryPulse with no reformatting required.

 ---